paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

     counted:](#some-notes-on-what-does-and-doesnt-get-counted)

 # 2020-06-16 through 2020-06-23
+## Questions
+- cache line size is 32 bytes.
+We use vectors of size 32 bytes.
+What if we used the smaller vectors, the 16 byte vectors?
+The core would still load 32 bytes because it can't load part of a cache line, so it would just discard the other 16 bytes?
+  - could you make it so that each thread gets 16 bytes so that you use everything loaded?

+## Accomplishments
 - explored likwid-api.
 If we do decide to move away from the marker API, I think this is what we should choose.
   - see `tests/likwid_api_minimal.c`